g-giannis/g-giannis.github.io/Content/resume.md

 <br/>
 ## Key Facts
-- iOS Tech-Lead and mentor
+- iOS Tech-Lead and (Junior, Senior) mentor
 - Modernized the App from UIKit MVVM to SwiftUI MVVM-C with Reactive Components using Combine
 - Implemented dynamic generated XCTestCases from Gherkin language (Given, When, Then)
 - Improved the architecture of the old app